ScazLab/ScazLab.github.io/_posts/2017-09-19-Start-in-the-lab.md

 It is **very useful** and **recommended** to have some degree of understanding of ROS.
 This is a [useful link](https://alecive.github.io/ros_concepts.html).

-## Setup your editor of choice / GitHub options
+## Guidelines / options / editor preferences

 Here are some good things to set up before contributing to our code: